Js-Wizard/startup/notes.md

       - Acts as a CSS declaration for the elements
     - `<element>.innerHTML`
       - Get or set the HTML content contained in an element
+    - `<element>.insertAdjacentHTML`
+      - Inserts some additional HTML at a certain point in the element
     - `window.addEventListener`
     - `setTimeout`
       - Sets a timer to call a function when it runs out